g0sie/wersow-project/README.md

 # wersow-project

-**wersow-project** is an app that allows you to watch a different Wersow's video every day (she's a Polish youtuber).
+**wersow-project** is an app that allows you to watch and collect Wersow's videos (she's a Polish youtuber).
+Everyday there is a different video.
+The goal is to collect all of them.
 Design of the app is inspired by Chicken Invaders.

 ![home page](index.GIF)